Power Ledger Market Capitalization Hits $133.42 Million (POWR)

-Power Ledger (CURRENCY:POWR) traded flat against the dollar during the one day period ending at 15:00 PM E.T. on February 26th.
-Power Ledger has a total market capitalization of $133.42 million and approximately $17.41 million worth of Power Ledger was traded on exchanges in the last 24 hours.
-During the last seven days, Power Ledger has traded flat against the dollar.
-One Power Ledger coin can now be purchased for $0.29 or 0.00000653 BTC on exchanges.
+Power Ledger (CURRENCY:POWR) traded flat against the US dollar during the one day period ending at 22:00 PM Eastern on March 4th.
+One Power Ledger coin can now be bought for about $0.29 or 0.00000653 BTC on popular exchanges.
+During the last seven days, Power Ledger has traded flat against the US dollar.
+Power Ledger has a total market cap of $133.42 million and $17.41 million worth of Power Ledger was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.